Configuring General Settings

 externalStatus.css file (for example, you can disable some columns by using

 externalStatus.css).
-But in this case, you must not include the withCss=true parameter, but provide the CSS styles explicitly, preferably in the
+However, in this case, you must not include the withCss=true parameter, but provide the CSS styles explicitly, preferably in the

 <head> section, instead.